lukkeutgens/Homelab/Research/architecture.md

 - [Vimexx](https://www.vimexx.be/) : Not free, but cheap dynamic DNS

 ### Certificate Management
-- Let's encrypt for services that will be exposed to the internet like a VPN and Authentik
 - Step CA for the internal-only services like Cockpit for server management.
 - Step CA uses also ACME for automatic renewal off certificates wite Step CLI agent.
 Step CA is a ACME server.
--
+- Online for services that will be exposed to the internet like a VPN and Authentik

+Online services for certificates:
+I've looked for a European alternative for free certificate management but as for now, there are none!
+[Let's Encrypt](https://letsencrypt.org/) : Free best known service, thrusted world-wide

 ---